ewoodbury/ewoodbury.com/PostIdeas.md

 - Danger of DDLs and cluster mode
 - The Insane, Raw Scalability of ClickHouse
 - ClickHouse as a fast cache for data apps
+- How to mutate partition columns with ClickHouse (CREATE/ALTER/RENAME)

 ## Spark